csu-hci-projects/FA24-JaneA-WhitternA/README.md

 - Our youtube Videos
   - Functionality Video:
   - Blueprints Video:
-- Our LLMs are in a folder in the GitHub.
+- Our LLMs are a pdf in the GitHub.

 **References**
 - We used the lab videos provided.